GoogleCloudPlatform/aether/.conductor/status.md

 - Verified `iteration` example (returns 55 = 1+2+...+10).
 - **Implemented match statements:** Added `Statement::Match` and `MatchArm` to AST, `parse_match_statement` to parser, semantic analysis handling, and MIR lowering using `SwitchInt` terminator.
 Supports integer literal patterns and wildcard (`_`) patterns.
 Verified with `match` example (returns 200) and `match_basics` example (returns 3).
 - **Implemented match guards:** Added `guard: Option<Box<Expression>>` to `MatchArm`, added `if` keyword to lexer, updated parser to parse `pattern if {condition} =>` syntax, updated MIR lowering to use sequential conditional branches for guards instead of `SwitchInt`.
 Verified with `match_guards` example (returns 4 = grade_score(95)).
+- **Implemented closure captures:** Added capture tracking in semantic analysis, hidden parameters in MIR lowering, and capture propagation in LLVM backend.
+Also fixed type inference for `_inferred` variables during lowering.
+Verified with `test_capture.aes` (returns 42).